North Brookfield High School: Administration

 The current superintendent of North Brookfield schools is Tim McCormick.
-John diorio serves as principal of the high school.
+Brian Beck serves as principal of the high school.

 Academics

 NBHS maintains three different levels for academic courses: College Preparatory, Honors Courses, and Advanced Placement courses.

 In order to graduate, students must have completed 120 credits and the English and Mathematics portions of the MCAS exams.
 The 120-credit requirement breaks down as follows: 20 credits English, 5 credits US History, 10 credits Social Studies Electives, 15 credits Mathematics, 15 credits, Science, 4 credits Physical Education, 2 credits Computer Science, and 2 credits Health.
 NBHS also offers courses in art and band.

-All students are to complete a minimum of 15 hours of community service prior to graduation.
-The community service is expected to be completed during the junior and senior years.
+All students are to complete a minimum of 40 hours of community service prior to graduation.
+The community service is expected to be completed during all four of their high school years.
 A minimum of 7 hours are to be completed during the junior year and any remaining hours are to be completed during the senior year.